 When you’re hanging the washing up on the line with a basket of laundry at your feet, move slowly and take your time.
 Distraction techniques can be helpful here – try taking your thoughts from your back pain to other things, like what you can see, hear, and smell around the garden.

 Another good and enjoyable distraction for ‘turning down’ back pain while you’re doing chores is listening to your favourite music or listening to audiobooks or comedy shows.

 Doing the weekly shop

-Washing the dishes, cooking at the stove, or ironing
+Washing the dishes, cooking or ironing